davwillev/stopwatch/README.md

 - `/d` - decimal separator

 The display format for e.g. `0:02:33.12` can be written as `/h/g/m/g/s/d/f`, and `digits` would have to be set to `2`.

+### Button and other labels

+Labels of buttons and other display elements can be customized using the following parameters:

+- `label_start`: Start button label.
+Default is 'Start'.
+- `label_resume`: Resume button label.
+Default is 'Resume'.
+- `label_stop`: Stop button label.
+Default is 'Stop'.
+- `label_reset`: Reset button label.
+Default is 'Reset'.
+- `label_lap`: Lap button label (also used as row label).
+Default is 'Lap'.
+- `label_capture`: Capture button label (also used as row label).
+Default is 'Capture'.
+- `label_elapsed` (`lap` mode only): Header for the elapsed time column.
+Default is 'Lap time'.
+- `label_cumulated` (`lap` mode only): Header for the cumulated time column.
+Default is 'Cumulated'.

 ## Acknowledgements